ByungkyuKang/Portfolio/Data_Analysis_Projects/Korean_Sociodemographic_Analysis/README.md

 # 📌 Notes

 This project is continuously updated as new statistical and machine learning techniques are learned.

+At the current stage, the statistical analysis notebook focuses on learning hypothesis testing using Welch's t-test.
+As additional statistical methods are learned, more appropriate techniques such as Chi-square tests, correlation analysis, ANOVA, regression analysis, and predictive modeling will be incorporated into the project.

 The goal is to build a portfolio-quality project that demonstrates not only technical implementation but also analytical thinking, statistical reasoning, and clear communication of insights.